jotavare/jotavare.github.io/wpa_psk_hacking.md

 ```

 {: .important-title }
-If the wireless interface doesn't appear, it means your network card doesn't support monitor mode, and you'll need the external network card mentioned earlier.
+If the wireless interface doesn't appear, it means your network card **doesn't support monitor mode**, and you'll need the external network card mentioned earlier.

 ### **Scan for Networks**

 <div class="code-example" markdown="1">
 Use `airodump-ng` to view the networks around you.
-<br>This command will display a list of nearby networks along with their `BSSIDs` (network MAC addresses) and `channels`.
+<br>This command will display a list of nearby networks along with their `BSSIDs` **(Network MAC Addresses)** and `channels`.
 </div>
 ```bash
 airodump-ng <wireless interface>mon